verifyica-team/pipeliner/README.md

 **Notes**

 - Remote extensions are referenced using a URL (e.g. `http://<YOUR_SERVER>/<EXTENSION>`)
-  - The URL must be accessible by the pipeliner
+  - The URL must be accessible by pipeliner
   - If the URL is HTTPS, the server certificate must be trusted by the JVM

 - Local extensions are referenced using the file path